 You see, the carpet cleaner has to come up with a way to quote a price for the work, and he does not know how much work is involved.
 Add to that the fact that EVERYONE says their rooms are small.
 I have been cleaning carpet for over 30 years, and maybe one percent (1%) of the time someone says their rooms are average or large-sized.
 That’s not to say that it’s intentional.
 For the most part, it isn’t.
 Most people genuinely think their rooms are small.
 The reality is on average: their rooms are average-sized.
 Makes sense, right?

 So now the question is:

-In comparison, when an OKC carpet cleaner charges by the room, they will set a room size maximum.
+In comparison, when a carpet cleaner in OKC charges by the room, they will set a room size maximum.
 So, if a room is larger than the maximum allowed they would say it is two rooms.
-Then charge double for that room even if it is just a couple feet past the size limit.
-When charging by the square foot if a room is larger than anticipated, you would only be charged for the extra square footage, not an entire room.
+Then charge doubles for that room even if it is just a couple feet past the size limit.
+When charging by the square foot if a room is larger than anticipated, you would only be charged for the extra square footage, nota whole other room.

 Crawlin’ Critters and crud: A Guide to the slime, and Livestock that’s sleeping, creeping and galloping through your carpet

 Asphalt, Bacteria, exhaust, Chemicals, Dirt, Dust, Dust mites, Earth, Food particles, Fungus, Germs, Gravel, Grease, Grime, Grit, Hair, Industrial waste, Mud, Pet stains, Pollens, Pollutants, Rocks, Sand, Scum, Smoke, Soil, Soot, Tar, Tobacco smoke, Urine.

 don’t forget living creatures, such as dust mites, fleas, and critters that live, hide, and breed in your carpet.